1. Capital Four is the data controller

 The personal data is in most cases collected directly from you or generated as part of the usage of our services.
 Sometimes additional information is required to keep information up to date or to verify information we collect.
 The personal data may include the following categories:

 - Identification information: name, identification number, documentation of such information, for instance a copy of a passport, driver’s license or the like, and information about control structures and beneficial owners

 - Contact information: postal address, email address, telephone number(s)

 - Employer or position

 - Messages you have sent to us

-- Recording of phone conversations related to securities trading
+- Recording of phone conversations related to transactions in financial instruments

-- Publicly available information from external sources such as registers held by governmental agencies, sanction lists, and other commercial information providers providing information on e.g. beneficial owners and politically exposed persons
+- Publicly available information from external sources such as registers held by governmental agencies, sanction lists, and from commercial information providers providing information on e.g. beneficial owners and politically exposed persons

 Usually, we will receive the information from you, however, we might also receive it from your employer, or from publicly available sources.
 Further, we might receive information you have disclosed to our service providers for performing our investment analysis.

 5. Who we might disclose your personal data to